jalexw/pdf-ripper/README.md

 ### 5. The script takes control of your device
 - The script will take control of your mouse and keyboard while it takes screenshots for the PDF!
 Don't touch anything while it works its magic!
-- On Mac, a pop-up should make you allow the script to record your screen and use accessibility services.
+- On Mac, a pop-up should make you allow the script to record your screen and use accessibility services.12

-### 6. Screenshots are combined into a PDF file in the `bibliu-pdf-ripper/output/` folder
+- Screenshots are combined into a PDF file in the `bibliu-pdf-ripper/output/` folder
 - If everything worked succesfully then a new PDF file should appear in the `output` folder made from all of the screenshots!

 ## Contributing